wongzc/learning-notes/Notes/Redis/Redis-persistence.md

 4. mix AOF and RDB
     - change this setting to yes
         `aof-use-rdb-preamble yes`
+    - faster due to writing in RDB format, smaller size also, also RDB format load faster to redis
+    - binary, so harder debug by human! also may harder to manual recover from broken AOF
     - when AOF rewrite:
         - subprocesss created by fork will use RDB to write the share memory into AOF first
         - new command added during rewrite will be write to AOF rewrite buffer, where subprocess will pick up and write in using AOF way